leanprover/fp-lean/functional-programming-lean/src/dependent-types.md

 At the same time, dependent types allow a type signature to restrict which values may be returned from a function, enabling strong invariants to be enforced at compile time.

 However, programming with dependent types can be quite complex, and it requires a whole set of skills above and beyond functional programming.
-Expressive specifications can be complicated to fulfill, and there is a real risk of creating tying oneself in knots and being unable to complete the program.
+Expressive specifications can be complicated to fulfill, and there is a real risk of tying oneself in knots and being unable to complete the program.
 On the other hand, this process can lead to new understanding, which can be expressed in a refined type that can be fulfilled.
 While this chapter scratches the surface of dependently typed programming, it is a deep topic that deserves an entire book of its own.